Hashir789/db/README.md

 ```
 1. User submits registration → Create user record
 2. User completes profile setup
-3. **Onboarding - Default Deed Selection**:
-   - System presents option to accept default deeds (Namaz, Lie)
-   - If user accepts:
-     * Query default deeds (WHERE user_id = SYSTEM_USER_ID AND is_default = true AND name IN ('Namaz', 'Lie'))
-     * For each selected default deed:
-       - Create user_default_deeds record with is_active = true
-       - If deed has child deeds (parent_deed_id set), child deeds automatically available
-   - If user skips:
-     * No default deeds added (user can add them later)
-4. User can customize default deeds at any time (add/remove via user_default_deeds)
-5. User can create their own copy of default deeds (new deed row with their user_id)
+3. User can create their own deeds
+4. System initializes user's first day entry structure
 ```

 ### 2. Daily Entry Creation Flow
 ```
 1. User selects date and deed (can be parent or child deed)
 2. System validates:
-   - Deed exists and is accessible to user (default via user_default_deeds or owned)
+   - Deed exists and is owned by the user
    - Deed is not hidden from input (hide_type != 'hide_from_all')
    - User has permission (owner or friend/follower with write permission)
 3. If scale-based: